Environment Baselining Pilot

 • Access for approved subcontractors to collect data, starting October 2024

-• Create and implement action plan to drive improvements with advisory support
+• Create and implement an action plan to drive improvements

 • Attend pilot meetings and events